11/6/2024

 Keegan Carl

 Got it.
-So just to be clear, the answer is I'm assuming no. But I guess we'll pivot to the marina business.
-I guess I'm just curious what drove the occupancy decline.
-And I know we've heard a lot in the past about you guys having waiting lists at the vast majority.
+I mean, so just to be clear, the answer is I'm assuming no. But I guess we'll pivot to the marina business.
+I guess I'm just curious what drove the occupancy decline and I know we've heard a lot in the past about you guys having waiting lists at the vast majority.
 Is that still true?

 speaker

-There is a waiting list for some size, both at the vast majority of the marinas.
-The largest piece of the miss is related to the storms, which prevent those super yachts and large vessels from returning to the Mediterranean.
-As we shared earlier in the year, what we were experiencing was earlier departure and what we budgeted for those large super yacht vessels that generally travel to the Mediterranean for the summer season and then return back across the Atlantic.
-And they left earlier than we budgeted them and are now coming back later predominantly because of the storms, the name storms we're familiar with, and other tropical storms that take place over the Atlantic or near the Med that keep the boats kind of in bay over there because they don't tend to cross the Atlantic when these storms are formed there.
+There is a waiting list for some size boat at the vast majority of the marinas.
+The largest piece of the miss is related to the storms which prevent those super yachts and large vessels from returning to the Mediterranean.
+As we shared Earlier in the year, what we were experiencing was earlier departure than what we budgeted for those large superyacht vessels that generally travel to the Mediterranean for the summer season and then return back across the Atlantic.
+And they left earlier than we budgeted them. are now coming back later predominantly because of the storms, the named storms we're familiar with, and other tropical storms that take place over the Atlantic or near the Med that keep the boats kind of in bay over there because they don't tend to cross the Atlantic when these storms are formed there.
 So that's been the largest impact.

 speaker